Eliga/ymeteor/README.md

-# ubuntu
+# meteor
-ubuntu container for YouSlide
+meteor container for YouSlide